Section Four: 1 2

 We rather like the rabbit image, so we'll use that one.
 But feel free to select a different one.
 Word 2010 users will have to scroll down a bit on the Illustrations list before coming across the rabbit.
 You can use a different graphic, though, if you can't find it.

 Once you've located an image, move your mouse over it to see a dropdown option appear:

 Click the arrow to see the following menu:

 Click the Insert option on the menu and your chosen clip art will appear in your document.
 It will appear at the point where your cursor is on your page.

-In Word 2013, there is no Clip Art item.
-Instead, click the online Pictures item on the Illustrations panel:
+In Word 2013 and 2016, there is no Clip Art item.
+Instead, go to the Insert ribbon.
+Click the Online Pictures item on the Illustrations panel:

 Click inside the search box and type what kind of picture you're looking.
 If you're connected to the internet, you'll then see some images appear.
 In the image below, we're searching for Rabbits:

 Click a picture you like and then click the Insert button.

 In all versions of Word, your article should now look something like ours below: